joch182/joch182.github.io/_posts/2024-08-19-set-cookies-lambda-subdomain-api-gateway.markdown

 In the stage of "Integration Request" we use a Lambda integration with "Lambda proxy integration" enabled, this way the API Gateway directly passes the incoming request from the client as an event object to the Lambda function.

-Finally we need to configure the CORS configuration for the preflight stage (OPTIONS method)
+Finally we need to configure the CORS configuration for the preflight stage (OPTIONS method).
+The "Access-Control-Allow-Origin" should be the subdomain used by the main page (not the subdomain of the API gateway custom domain)

 ![API Gateway CORS Config.](/assets/img/posts_imgs/apigw-lambda-set-cookies/apigw_cors.png)

-The lambda function triggered by API gateway is ow capable to set the value for the tokens in the cookies.
+The lambda function triggered by API gateway is now capable to set the value for the tokens in the cookies.
+The cookies are available for the full domain as they are set with "Domain=domain.com".
+You can also set only for the subdomain, but in our case we prefer to keep them available for any subdomain inside domain.com

 ```python
 import json